This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 Once you grow your blog to a significant amount of traffic, you can put ads on your site.
 There are multiple different ad programs that bloggers can join.
 If the traffic is there, you can make tons of money just by placing ads on your site.

 (Tip: if you decide to pursue sponsored posts, be authentic!
 Only promote things you truly know and love.
-Your readers can tell if you are just trying to be a salesperson.)
+Your readers can tell if you are just trying to be a salesperson.
+One of the reasons I have not done a sponsored post as of now is that I haven’t connected with a brand I genuinely love enough to promote to my readers/online friends.)

-Do you feel better about starting a blog in your 20s?
+Do you feel better about starting a money-making blog in your 20s?

 I hope that these 10 tips about blogging in your 20s helped you gain some confidence, resources, and knowledge.
 Starting a blog can be nerve-wracking at any age – especially in your 20s!